 Most major insurance companies now cover TMS therapy while other insurance providers have covered TMS treatment on a case-by-case basis.
 In fact, around 57 million people in the U.S. alone have access to an insurance policy that covers TMS therapy.
 At The Dawn, we accept insurance for inpatient treatment.
 Contact us to find out if your insurance provider covers treatment at The Dawn.
 We are happy to work with your insurance company to determine your coverage.

 The cost of TMS therapy varies by provider, but this form of treatment typically ranges from USD 400-500 per session, with a total cost of around USD 15,000.

 The Dawn is the only rehab treatment centre in Asia or Australia to offer onsite TMS treatment.
-TMS is an element of both our Depression and Anxiety treatment programmes and is covered by the package fee.
+TMS therapy is a central element of both our Depression and Anxiety treatment programmes.
 The treatment is also offered at an optional element for other residential treatment programmes.

 Our licensed team of professionals are experienced in handling a wide range of mental health issues, along with alcohol, drug and behavioural addictions.
 The Dawn offers private accommodation in beautiful riverside-setting facilities, giving our clients the ideal environment to recuperate and recover with the help of our excellent clinical care and a range of holistic therapies and fitness options.